rifqimaruf/We-are-Cooked/README.md

 # 🍣 We are Cooked

 This is a multiplayer cooking game inspired by games like "Overcooked" but with a focus on sushi preparation.
-The game is built using Python with Pygame for the client interface and uses socket programming for network communication.
+The game is built using Python with Pygame for the client interface and supports both socket programming and HTTP for network communication.

 ## 🍥 Gameplay